Eacles imperialis: Pupa

 Pupae are dark brown and have spines on their posterior to aid in emergence from their soil burrow.
 Abdominal segments are moveable but are unable to telescope because of flanges on the anterior margins of the abdomen.
-Females gonopores appear as two longitudinal slits on the fourth abdominal segment.
+Female gonopores appear as two longitudinal slits on the fourth abdominal segment.
 Male gonopores appear as two short tubercles on the fourth abdominal segment.

 Adult

-Adults can have a wingspan of approximately 3-7 inches (80–174 mm).
+Adults can have a wingspan of approximately 3–7 inches (80–174 mm).
 Adults will emerge once a year to mate.
 Emergence takes place at sunrise and mating will take place in the following night hours of the day.
-In the northern part of their range they tend to emerge mid-summer (June–August), while in the southern part they tend to emerge at more varied times (April–October).
+In the northern part of their range, they tend to emerge mid-summer (June–August), while in the southern part, they tend to emerge at more varied times (April–October).
 Males tend to emerge days earlier than females.
 Once a pair has been linked in a mating event, they are more vulnerable to predators, particularly foragers.

 As with all of Saturniidae, the adults do not feed.
 Their mouth parts have been reduced.